-Focus 100% on the person you are talking to.
-Do this by looking the other person in the eyes when he or she is talking.
 When the other person is taking a pause, quickly summarize in one sentence what the person has been talking about.
 This is a great way for someone to feel understood.

-Person – So I don’t know if I should study or travel to Asia.
+Person: So I don’t know if I should study or travel to Asia.
 I like both options.

-You – You feel stuck between two good alternatives.
+You: You feel stuck between two good alternatives.

-Person – Yes, exactly!
+Person: Yes, exactly!